Vulpen/resume/ThomasLowe.md

 **Michigan Election Inspector** (2018)

-- Worked at my local precinct for the 2018 primary
+- Worked at a local precinct for the 2018 primary

 Education
 ---------
-**Bachelors in Computer Science, University of Michigan - Flint** (2015 - December 2020)
+**Bachelors in Computer Science, University of Michigan - Flint** (2015 - 2020)

 - 3.61 GPA
 - Classes in Computer Vision, Artificial Intelligence, Agile development, and Linear Algebra